mehdi-aouadi/mehdi-aouadi.github.io/_posts/2019-07-20-software-engineering-reading-list.md

 imageSize: 300
 ---

-Here is a list of some of the books I enjoyed reading the most during the past few years.
+Here is a list of books I enjoyed reading the most.
 I will update it regularly.
 <!--more-->